Skip to main content

 Description:

-"hint" is a string that provides some guidance to the user about what this setting is
+hint is a string that provides some guidance to the user about what this setting is

-"type" is the data type of the value, supported types are:
+type is the data type of the value, supported types are:

-• Integer
+• Number

 • String